Faculty: Walter Swardfager, PhD

 - using metabolic changes in depressive episodes as biomarkers to implicate new avenues for treatment

 - mitigating the impact of diabetes and depression on functional and cognitive recovery from stroke

-Carter J, Cogo-Moreira H, Herrmann N, Merino D, Yang P, Shah BR, Kiss A, Reitav J, Oh PI, Swardfager W. Validity of the Center of Epidemiological Studies Depression scale in Type 2 diabetes.
-J Psychosomatic Res 2016;90:91-97.
+Carter J, Cogo-Moreira H, Herrmann N, Merino D, Yang P, Shah BR, Kiss A, Reitav J, Oh PI, Swardfager W. Validity of the Center for Epidemiological Studies Depression scale in Type 2 diabetes.
+Journal of psychosomatic research.
+2016;

 Swardfager W, Lanctôt KL, Rothenburg L, Wong A, Cappell J, Herrmann N. Cytokines in Alzheimer’s disease, a meta-analysis.
 Biol Psychiatry 2010; 68(10):930-941.